JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 as the Kotlin Multiplatform plugin.
 See [](compose-compiler.md#migrating-a-compose-multiplatform-project) for details.

-> Starting with Compose Multiplatform 1.8.0, the UI framework fully transitioned to the K2 compiler.
+Starting with Compose Multiplatform 1.8.0, the UI framework fully transitioned to the K2 compiler.
-> So, to use the latest Compose Multiplatform release, you should:
+To use the latest Compose Multiplatform release:

-> * use at least Kotlin 2.1.0 for your projects,
+ * use at least Kotlin 2.1.0 for your projects,
-> * depend on libraries based on Compose Multiplatform only if they are compiled against at least Kotlin 2.1.0.
+ * depend on libraries based on Compose Multiplatform only if they are compiled against at least Kotlin 2.1.0,
->
+ * upgrade to Kotlin **2.2.20** for projects targeting platforms with rapidly evolving support, such as iOS and web.

-> As a workaround for backward compatibility problems until all your dependencies are updated,
-> you may turn off Gradle cache by adding `kotlin.native.cacheKind=none` to your `gradle.properties` file.
+As a workaround for backward compatibility problems until all your dependencies are updated, you may turn off Gradle cache by adding `kotlin.native.cacheKind=none` to your `gradle.properties` file.
-> This will increase compilation time.
+This will increase compilation time.
->
-{style="warning"}

 ## Limitations of Compose Multiplatform for desktop releases